EliziumNet/Loopz/Elizium.Loopz/docs/Write-HostFeItemDecorator.md

 'LOOPZ.WH-FOREACH-DECORATOR.ITEM-VALUE'.
 If there are multiple values, then 'LOOPZ.WH-FOREACH-DECORATOR.PROPERTIES' must be specified and set to an array of key/value string pairs (so its an array of 2 item arrays).

   By default, to render the value displayed, ToString() is called.
-However, the result item may not have a ToString() method, in this case, the user should provide a custom script-block to determines how the value is constructed.
+However, the result item (value returned from custom function/script-block) may not have a ToString() method, in this case (you will see an error indicating ToString method not being available), the user should provide a custom script-block to determines how the value is constructed.
 This can be done by assigning a custom script-block to the 'LOOPZ.WH-FOREACH-DECORATOR.GET-RESULT' entry in PassThru.

   This function is designed to be used with Invoke-ForeachFsItem and as such, it's signature needs to match that required by Invoke-ForeachFsItem.
-Any additional parameters can be passed in via the PassThru.
+Any additional parameters can be passed in via the PassThru (create a new namespaced key eg 'YOUR-MODULE-NAME.CMD-NAME.PARAMS' assigned to the extra parameters collection, and then in the function/script-block, read the extra parameters from the same key you assign).

   The rationale behind Write-HostFeItemDecorator is to maintain separation of concerns that allows development of functions that could be used with Invoke-ForeachFsItem which do not contain any UI related code.
-This strategy also helps for the development of different commands  that product output to the terminal in a consistent manner.
+This strategy also helps for the development of different commands that produce output to the terminal in a consistent manner.

 ## EXAMPLES